blockdeep/libro/src/critical/Avoid_Unwrap_Usage_Inside_Runtime.md

 In this example:

-- The code safely handles the case where `my_data.get(0)` might be `None`, allowing for graceful error handling and reducing the risk of crashes.
+- The code safely handles the case where `my_data.get(0)` might be `None`, allowing for graceful error handling and reducing the risk of panics.